redpinecube/grocery/README.md

 For the sake of reproducibility, it is recommended to use the RStudio IDE.

 ## Disclaimer
-Large language models were not used for this paper.
+LLMs were not used for this paper.